CPD-level training for rural landowners, estate managers and their advisers

 - Select appropriate methods for natural capital management assessment and mapping, and identify when and how to effectively engage third parties

-- Start engagement with the potential buyers of benefits from management of natural capital - government through agri-environment schemes and private sector, such as water utilities.
+- Start engagement with the potential buyers of benefits from the management of natural capital - government through agri-environment schemes and private sector, such as water utilities.

 - Identify realistic business opportunities associated with the natural capital approach.